FUSE Introductory Tutorial

 ).

-Extract + plots saved to PDF (printed to screen it filename
+Extract + plots saved to PDF (printed to screen if filename

 filename = joinpath(tutorial_temp_dir, "$(ini.general.casename).pdf")